asheeshtripathi/OTA_dataset_5G_srsRAN/README.md

 - **Fahim Bashar**: fahimbashar@vt.edu
 ---

-We hope this dataset helps you in your research on benchmarking Software Defined Radio (SDR) systems, specifically for 5G deployments.
+We hope this dataset and the paper supports your research on benchmarking Software Defined Radio (SDR) systems, particularly in the context of 5G deployments.
+This dataset is intended for use in O-RAN-based machine learning model training, leveraging over-the-air (OTA) throughput and received signal strength metrics collected from a real-world 5G indoor deployment.
+Potential use cases include digital twins, intelligent resource allocation, QoS/QoE optimization, load balancing, and other RAN-level decision-making tasks.